 - Radio Highlights

 - Contact Us

-NBC's "Nightly News" topped the evening newscasts with an average of 7.9 million viewers.
-ABC's "World News" was second with 7.3 million and the "CBS Evening News" had 6.2 million viewers.
+NBC's "Nightly News" topped the evening newscasts with an average of 8.6 million viewers.
+ABC's "World News Tonight" was second with 8.4 million and the "CBS Evening News" had 7 million viewers.

-ABC and The Disney Channel are owned by The Walt Disney Co.
+ABC is owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
-NBC, USA and Telemundo are owned by Comcast's NBCUniversal.
-Fox and Fox News Channel are owned by News Corp.
-The CW is a joint venture of Warner Bros.
-Entertainment and CBS Corp.re owned by News Corp.
+CW is a joint venture of Warner Bros.
+Entertainment and CBS Corp.
+Fox is owned by 21st Century Fox.
+NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.
-TNT is owned by Time Warner Inc. History is owned by the A&E Television Networks.